rtgodwin/rtgodwin.github.io/_docs/guns.md

 - The p-value on `trump.vote` is small (0.0000000736).
 We reject the null that percentage of Republicans have no association with gun deaths.
 According to this model, `trump.vote` is statistically significant.
 - The $R^2$ is 46%.

 The above estimated effect of `trump.vote` on gun deaths is likely biased.
 This is a situation of Omitted Variable Bias (OVB).
-What do you think the most important determinant of gun deaths is? {: .notice--info}
+What do you think the most important determinant of gun deaths is?
+{: .notice--danger}

 ## A model that uses the amount of guns